Leones Negros UdeG

-Club Deportivo Leones Negros de la Universidad de Guadalajara, abbreviated and simply known as Leones Negros UdeG or Leones Negros, is a Mexican professional football club based in Guadalajara, Jalisco, that currently plays in Liga de Expansión MX, the second level division of Mexican football.
+Club Deportivo Leones Negros de la Universidad de Guadalajara, commonly known as Leones Negros UdeG, is a professional football club based in Guadalajara, Jalisco.
+The club competes in Liga de Expansión MX, the second level of Mexican football, and plays its home matches at Estadio Jalisco.
+Founded in 1970 as Venados UdeG, the club respresents the Universidad de Guadalajara.

-The club was founded in 1970 as Venados UdeG, two years later it changed to its current name.
+Domestically, Leones Negros UdeG has won one Copa México.
+Internationally, the club has won one CONCACAF Champions Cup.

 History

 The Universidad de Guadalajara football club, nicknamed Leones Negros (Black Lions) started in the Tercera División de México, where they played for two seasons after which they gained promotion to Segunda División de México.

 They reached the top division by acquiring the Primera División's franchise of Torreón, Coahuila (Club Torreón) and moving it to Guadalajara, Jalisco after the 1973-1974 season and renaming it Club Deportivo Leones Negros de la Universidad de Guadalajara.

 During their first years in the Primera División de México they had several skilled Brazilian players, reason for which noted sports broadcaster Ángel Fernández started to call them "Leones Negros" (the Black Lions), a nickname that stuck and remains part of the folklore of Mexican football.

 In the 1975–76, 1976–77 and 1989–90 seasons, the team achieved the runners-up in the Primera División.
 In addition, in 1978 the club won the CONCACAF Champions' Cup together with the clubs Comunicaciones F.C. from Guatemala and Defence Force F.C. from Trinidad and Tobago.